z80dev/NFTYeeter/README.md

 To bridge, it calls `_prepareTransfer` in order to prepare the bridging data struct and take posession of the NFT.
 Then, it passes that bridging data struct to itself on another chain, via connext.

 To receive a bridge, it parses the payload delivered by connext, and then passes it to `_receive`

+### LZNFTBridge

+This policy implements NFTBridgeBase and wires up the necessary logic between LayerZero and the methods exposed by NFTBridgeBase

+To bridge, it calls `_prepareTransfer` in order to prepare the bridging data struct and take posession of the NFT.
+Then, it passes that bridging data struct to itself on another chain, via connext.

+To receive a bridge, it parses the payload delivered by LayerZero, and then passes it to `_receive`

 ## Modules